2023 Disneyland Trip Planning Guide

 All Disneyland tickets can be purchased at the park entrance, at the Disneyland Resort hotels, from the Walt Disney Travel Sales Center, on the Disneyland website, and most grocery stores in Southern California.
 Kids under 3 years of age do not need a park ticket.

 If you purchase tickets on the Disneyland website, you can choose between hard tickets, which will be shipped to you, or eTickets, which can be downloaded as PDF files and printed at home.
 An eTicket printed from your home computer will show two bar codes.
 At the park entrance, a cast member will scan your eTicket and issue your actual ticket.
-You can also now purchase one-day tickets through your smartphone at m.disneyland.com without needing to print anything, but these mobile-purchased passes don’t include any discounts or bonuses.
+You can also purchase park tickets through your smartphone at m.disneyland.com or the official Disneyland Resort app without needing to print anything.

 Entry in to Disneyland and Disney California Adventure require a reservation.
 Anyone in your party without a reservation for the day you are trying to visit will not be able to enter the park.
 Same-day reservations are not available.
 See our Disneyland Theme Park Reservations page for more information.